tensorflow/tfjs-models/universal-sentence-encoder/demo/README.md

 yarn watch
 ```

-## If you are developing universal-sentence-encoder locally, and want to test the changes in the demos
+## If you are developing universal-sentence-encoder locally, and want to test the changes in the demo

 cd into the universal-sentence-encoder/demo folder:
 ```sh